sccn/sccn.github.io/tutorials/09_source/DIPFIT.md

 ![](/assets/images/loreta1.png)

 Result for this component is shown below.
-Like other DIPFIT functions, eLoreta relies on Fieldtrip functions.
+Like other DIPFIT functions, eLoreta relies on FieldTrip functions.
-Refer to the Fieldtrip *ft_sourceanalysis.m* function help message for more information on eLoreta source localization.
+Refer to the FieldTrip *ft_sourceanalysis.m* function help message for more information on eLoreta source localization.

 ![](/assets/images/loreta2.png)